0dayfall/generationk/README.md

 ⚠️ The package can be used for backtesting, but the API is not stable yet.
+This is a work in progress.
 Once stability is reached, version `1.0.0` will be tagged.
-It is recommended your package manager locks to a commit id instead of the master branch directly. ⚠️
+Please check back then ⚠️

 # Features